bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 #### Naming things is hard.
 And I'm lazy.

-When working with styled-components you generally need to create names for components with distinct styles.
+When working with the styled api you generally need to create names for components with distinct styles.
 This results in many components which lack obvious semantic importance which nevertheless require distinct names.
 Naming these components with a meaningful descriptor can be tough.
 Furthermore, the boilerplate often feels burdensome when applying small custom styles, such as altering margins or padding.
 So, because I'm lazy, I find myself often resorting to using the `style` prop for quick adjustments.

 But using the `css` prop avoids these pitfalls, while still providing the opportunity to wrap styles into a component if it's worth reusing and semantically meaningful.